Mercer County Personal Injury LawyerRequest a Free Consultation

 Damages can be sought through a personal injury lawsuit, also known as a personal injury claim.
 While any person can file a claim on their own, it is highly advisable that they hire a Mercer County personal injury lawyer to represent them.

-What is Involved in Filing an Injury Claim?
+Filing an Injury Claim

 In any personal injury claim, there will likely be depositions, mediation, and arbitration, along with a number of other hearings, filing dates, and steps that must be taken.
 Many claims are settled before they are ever heard before a court of law, but many—medical malpractice especially—rarely settle.